How to Follow a Raindrop

 Raytheon technology tracks the weather from space to the sidewalk

-Every time a storm surges, a steady stream of information known as "environmental intelligence" flows to government, the military, businesses and citizens throughout the U.S.
+With every major storm, a steady stream of information known as "environmental intelligence" flows to government, the military, businesses and citizens throughout the U.S.

 The information travels from satellites in space to ground networks to data processing systems that use complex software applications to issue forecasts and warnings.
 Raytheon makes much of the technology, from sensors on the satellites to the software that makes sense of the images beamed from space.